 This afternoon, you have time to relax, pack, and do any last-minute shopping before gathering for your farewell dinner on the outskirts of town.
 You are welcomed with a glass of sparkling prosecco on the deck of the inviting chalet restaurant set on a small lake at the base of the Croda da Lago peak.
 In this intimate locale, the first course, or primo piatto, may be the Cortina specialty of handmade, crescent-shaped ravioli stuffed with tender red beets and topped with melted butter, poppy seeds, and a generous dusting of parmesan cheese.
 Tonight's main course may be fresh lake trout, grilled to perfection, as you toast your discovery of the beauty of the Dolomites.

-Included Meals: Breakfast, Lunch, Dinner

-Your Italy: The Dolomites tour concludes
+Accommodation: Grand Hotel Savoia, Cortina d'Ampezzo Included Meals: Breakfast, Lunch, Dinner DAY 9 Your Italy: The Dolomites tour concludes After your breakfast, a complimentary transfer is provided to Venice, where you bid farewell to your tour guides.
+A Country Walkers representative escorts you to a waiting water taxi for a transfer to the Duodo Palace Hotel for your post-tour night.
+(Please note that you are required to transport your luggage a short distance to the boat launch and from the boat launch to the hotel.
+Lunch and dinner are on your own.)
+Country Walkers provides City Information including recommendations about what to see and do in Venice during your stay.
+Accommodation: Duodo Palace Hotel, Venice Included Meals: Breakfast DAY 10 Departure Ciao!
+This morning, a short walk leads you to the boat launch for a complimentary water-taxi transfer to Venice's Marco Polo Airport based on your departure time.
+Please keep in mind that you are moving your own luggage this morning, so pack light!
+(The departure transfer time will be communicated to you on tour by your Country Walkers guides.)
+Included Meals: Breakfast